Health Benefits of Beetroot and Beet Juice

 Reducing the Risk of Osteoporosis

 Beetroot also contains high levels of the mineral silica.
 Silica is very important in the human body as it helps it to utilise calcium, which leads to sturdier bones and improves muscular-skeletal health

 The red pigment on beetroot is caused by a compound called betacyanin, which is a very powerful antioxidant.
 Antioxidants are very important for human health because they can destroy the free radicals in your body which are implicated in developing cancers and degenerative diseases.
 Betacyanin improves human cell respiration and having high levels of betacyanin in your diet is thought to slow or even stop cancer cells growing.
 So drinking beetroot juice daily or regularly cooking with it is thought to go towards helping slow down tumour growth.

-It is a great source of soluble fibre which is something that has been shown to have cholesterol lowering capabilities.
+Beetroot is a great source of soluble fibre which has been shown to have cholesterol-lowering capabilities.
 It contains carotenoids and flavonoids which help prevent LDL or ‘bad’ cholesterol from being oxidised and then deposited in the arteries which can potentially lead to heart disease.

 Balancing Blood Sugar

-Beetroot has been regarded as an aphrodisiac since ancient times and its reputation as an aphrodisiac is derived from the fact that this root vegetable is rich in boron.
-Boron is a trace mineral the helps increase testosterone levels in the blood and also helps the body to metabolise and use oestrogen efficiently and both of these are hormones that are important in maintain sex drive in both men and women.
+Beetroot has been regarded as an aphrodisiac since ancient times.
+This reputation is derived from its high boron content.
+Boron is a trace mineral the helps increase testosterone levels in the blood and also helps the body to metabolise and use oestrogen efficiently.
+Both of these are hormones that are important to maintain sex drive men and women.

 Improving Liver Function